ahawkins/serpentine/readme.md

   filter_collection :alphabetically
   filter_collection :by_ids, :if => proc { |params| params[:ids] }

-  # apply_filters! is added by Serpentine.
+  # apply_scopes! is added by Serpentine.
 You can call it yourself
   # in your own actions if you like.
-  before_filter :apply_filters!, :only => :index
+  before_filter :apply_scopes!, :only => :index

   # define a collection accessor
   # It is important to use ||= here